Catujk/AI_Projects_with_DotNet/README.md

 ## 📚 Resources

 - [🔗 OpenAI API Documentation](https://platform.openai.com/docs)
-  Official documentation for using OpenAI's GPT, Whisper, and DALL·E APIs.
+  Official documentation for using various OpenAI APIs such as GPT, Whisper, DALL·E, and more.

 - [🔗 DotNetEnv GitHub](https://github.com/tonerdo/dotnet-env)
   A .NET library to load environment variables from a `.env` file.